web-blaster/I3SOLUTIONS-Payment-App/README.md

 php artisan serve

-#Assets
+# Assets

 All project assets (database and API collection) are available inside the assets folder.

 Make sure to run npm run dev to compile CSS/JS using Vite.

-#User this email and password to access the system
+#  this email and password to access the system
 'email'  - admin@example.com
 'password' - password123